 Update your Site Look & User Experience: The test site will be a perfect place to try and retry different plugins and themes for the sake of finding the best for your site.
-It will give you the flexibility for finding what works the best for your site.
-It’s time to experiment alternate ideas, plugins, & themes.
+It will give you the flexibility for finding what works best for your site.
+It’s time to experiment with alternate ideas, plugins, & themes.

-Redirect Traffic to Test Site: Although it’s not that common, A test site is considered to be a second line of defense if anything went wrong with your main site.
+Redirect Traffic to Test Site: Although it’s not that common, A test site is considered to be the second line of defense if anything went wrong with your main site.
 It will be optimal if you keep the test site on a separate domain and web hosting account.
 This will ensure you’re having an alternate in case your main site goes down.

-Now that you’ve got to know why you need a test site, it’s time to delve deeper into the technical side and see how to setup a WordPress test site like a pro.
+Now that you’ve got to know why you need a test site, it’s time to delve deeper into the technical side and see how to set up a WordPress test site like a pro.

 How To Setup WordPress Test Site?

-There are several methods you can follow to setup a WordPress test site.
+There are several methods you can follow to set up a WordPress test site.
 Down below, I will be sharing more information about that and how to get backed up with a test site right today.

-Please be noted that some of the Managed WordPress Hosting providers are providing test/staging site as a part of their service.
+Please be noted that some of the Managed WordPress Hosting providers are providing a test/staging site as a part of their service.
 You may need to check with your hosting provider first to see if that is the case for you.